 A Little Goes a Long Way

-A large amount of plant material is needed to produce very little oil making essential oils extremely concentrated, so a little ready dose go a long way.
+A large amount of plant material is needed to produce very little oil making essential oils extremely concentrated, so a little ready does go a long way.

 Contrary to popular believe, more is not better and it does not increase your benefits.
 Over use may actually cause harm.
 It is best to use the smallest amount of drops necessary to achieve the desired benefit.